Skip to content

 Don’t worry if you see a fawn on its own.
 They rely on their mothers for milk, so they’re often left in the long grass so she can spend time grazing.

-If you are concerned about a fawn, then please let one of the park guides or rangers know.
-But please don’t get too close or try to touch the fawn, as there’s a risk that the mother may then reject it.
+If you are concerned about a fawn, we recommend speaking to one of our rangers.
+Please avoid attempting to touch a fawn, as there’s a risk that the mother may then reject it.

 Fallow deer in the parkland at Charlecote Park, Warwickshire.